sanjinc/framework/library/Webiny/Component/ClassLoader/Readme.md

 Class loader component loads your PHP files automatically as long as they follow some standard naming convention.
 For naming standard please refer to Webiny coding standard PDF od PSR-0 naming convention.

-To use the ClassLoader, just include it and call ClassLoader::getLoader()->register() method.
-By default it will have all the rules to load the default libraries included with WebinyFramework.
+To use the ClassLoader, get its instance by calling ClassLoader::getInstance() method.
-    require_once 'WebinyFramework/Component/ClassLoader/ClassLoader.php'
+    require_once 'Webiny/Component/ClassLoader/ClassLoader.php'

-    use WF\Component\ClassLoader;
+    use Webiny\Component\ClassLoader;

-    ClassLoader::getLoader()->register();
+    ClassLoader::getInstance();

+Once you have the ClassLoader instance, you can register map rules.
+The ClassLoader automatically detects if you are registering a namespace or a PEAR rule.
+PEAR rules are identified by having a underline '_' at the end of the prefix.

+    ClassLoader::getInstance()->registerMap([
-Optionally you can register a namespace prefix:
+    										// a namespace rule

-    ClassLoader::getLoader()->registerNamespace('Monolog', '/vendor/monolog/src');

-You can register multiple paths for one namespace, and the ClassLoader will go over them in the same order in which they were registered.

-    ClassLoader::getLoader()->registerNamespace('Monolog', ['/vendor/monolog/src', '/var/www/monolog/]);

-    // it's the same as
-    ClassLoader::getLoader()->registerNamespace('Monolog', '/vendor/monolog/src');
-    ClassLoader::getLoader()->registerNamespace('Monolog', '/var/www/monolog/');

-You can also register multiple namespaces and their pats at once, like this:
-    ClassLoader::getLoader()->registerNamespace([
-        'Monolog'  => ['/vendor/monolog/src', '/var/www/monolog/],
+    										'Webiny' => realpath(dirname(__FILE__)).'/library',
+    										// a PEAR rule
-        'WF'       => '/vendor/wf'
+    										'Swift_' => realpath(dirname(__FILE__)).'/library/Swift',
     										]);

+As you can see the registerMap method takes an array of multiple rules.
+Each rule consists of a prefix and a location.

 For better performance you can provide a Cache component to ClassLoader.
 Doing so, ClassLoader will cache the paths and files resulting in a faster performance.